-Wife of convicted murder found guilty of accessory charges
+Wife of convicted murderer found guilty of accessory charges

 BEAUFORT, S.C.
 (Jan.
-24, 2018) -- The wife of a convicted murder has been found guilty as an accessory to the crime, the 2015 shooting death of a Bluffton restaurateur.
+24, 2018) -- The wife of a convicted murderer has been found guilty as an accessory to the crime, the 2015 shooting death of a Bluffton restaurateur.

 Colette Adrienne Collins, 36, was found guilty Wednesday in Beaufort County General Sessions Court of aiding husband Samuel Collins after he killed Jonathan Cherol.
 Colette Collins was sentenced to 15 years in prison, the maximum penalty for the offense.